 The Health and Safety at Work Act of 1974 makes employers responsible for, as far as is reasonably practicable, the health and safety of employees while at work.
 Under the Management of Health and Safety at Work Regulations 1992, amended in 1999, employers need to carry out an assessment of the risks to the health and safety of their employees while they are at work, and to other people who may be affected by their work activities.

 People driving on company business are considered to be 'at work' and the vehicle they are driving, regardless of whether the company or privately owned is considered to be a place of work.
-This does not include traveling to and from work, unless it is not their usual place of work.
+This does not include travelling to and from work, unless it is not their usual place of work.

 In simple terms companies need to have a safety management system for driving at work just as they would for any other work related activity.
 This needs to cover: